 “As the traditional media landscape continues to change, we want to be at the forefront of sharing the latest news,” she said.
 “This isn’t about PR spin.
 This is about informing the public with real news stories like any other media outlet.”

-Pittsburgh International is the latest organization to embrace the idea of taking its news distribution in-house.
+PIT is the latest organization to embrace the idea of taking its news distribution in-house.
 Private companies and organizations have increasingly launched their own news sites, particularly in markets where traditional media outlets have dwindled.
-Count Coca-Cola, Disney, American Express, and Adobe among private companies that have launched their own sites.
+Count Coca-Cola, Disney, American Express and Adobe are among the private companies that have launched their own sites.
 Governmental organizations like Denver Water have also jumped into the news business.

 “I think it’s not unusual for those that have been covered by the media to begin publishing their own stories,” said Rick Edmonds, a media business analyst at the Poynter Institute, an organization dedicated to media education and strategy.
 “In terms of the economics of media, most newspapers don’t have as many people.
 It’s a way to provide coverage in the same way — and more